 The timing couldn't be more strategic.
 OpenClaw exploded onto the scene earlier this year, previously operating under the names Moltbot and Clawdbot before settling on its current branding.
 The platform became the darling of the tech world with its approach to local AI agents that could handle complex tasks autonomously.
 Developers flocked to the platform, drawn by its promise of AI agents that could actually get things done without constant human oversight.

 But OpenClaw's meteoric rise wasn't without turbulence.
-Earlier this month, security researchers discovered a major vulnerability in the platform's ecosystem. were found lurking in ClawHub, OpenClaw's extension marketplace.
+Earlier this month, security researchers discovered a major vulnerability in the platform's ecosystem.
+Over 400 malicious skills were found lurking in ClawHub, OpenClaw's extension marketplace.
 The discovery exposed the dark side of open AI agent platforms - when you give agents the ability to execute code and interact with systems, bad actors inevitably try to exploit it.